mgsosna/mattsosna.com/_posts/projects/2021-02-11-spamCatch.md

 Just kidding.
 But that link *does* point us to a tempting alternative $-$ the field of NLP, or [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing).
 NLP is a subfield of artificial intelligence that uses computational techniques to understand human language.
 In essence, **NLP converts words to *numbers* so we can do math on them.** With NLP, we can reinterpret our messages as *vectors of numbers*, then train a machine learning classifier to identify patterns in the vectors that distinguish spam from normal messages.

 Finally, we need some data.
-We *could* sort through our own spam messages and text all our friends for their's... but that's a lot of work.
+We *could* sort through our own spam messages and text all our friends for theirs... but that's a lot of work.
 (Our strange requests might also end up in their own spam!)
 Instead, let's use the [spam message dataset](https://www.kaggle.com/uciml/sms-spam-collection-dataset) from Kaggle, a classic dataset for NLP classification problems.

 ### Strings to vectors
 We first need to decide what kind of vector to turn each text message into.
 The simplest approach would be to create a [**bag of words**](https://towardsdatascience.com/a-simple-explanation-of-the-bag-of-words-model-b88fc4f4971) from our *documents* (a more general term for our text samples).
 In a bag of words approach, we first identify the *vocabulary* of unique words in our set of documents, then create a vector of word frequencies for each document.
 If our training set consisted of the three documents below, for example, our vocabulary would be `the`, `cat`, `sits`, `is`, and `black`, and we could categorize each document by how frequently each word appears.